-The NHHC seeks a part-time (20 hrs/wk) Program Officer to administer Humanities to Go (HTG), including tracking bookings; developing effective working relationships with program hosts and HTG presenters; overseeing application and audition process for new programs; program evaluation; and reporting.
+The NHHC seeks a part-time (20 hrs/wk) Program Coordinator to administer Humanities to Go (HTG), including developing effective working relationships with program hosts and HTG presenters; overseeing bookings; managing application and audition process for new programs; coordinating in-service trainings for presenters; evaluating programs; and reporting.

 Immediate Supervisor: Associate Director